lemlac/mulem/docs/reference.md

 ### Built-in Types

 Some built-in types include `int`, `uint`, `float`, `bool`, `char`, `str`, and `ptr`.
 Note that although built-in types use lowercase names, they are not *keywords*.
-This is just a naming convention. *It's recommended that users create custom types with capitalized names to differentiant from built-in types.*
+This is just a naming convention. *It's recommended that users create custom types with capitalized names to differentiate from built-in types.*

 ```
 myInt: int = -1234